dorcasuyi/FACL_Locker_Room_API/README.md

 # FACL_Locker_Room_API
 User Locker Room Api

-## An Api that a user can create an account, get an account and get the current version of the api
+## An Api that allows users create a locker account, get an account and also include the current version of the api.